 2014 Chevrolet Corvette

 Speaking of Corvettes, there’s a new one of those, too.
-The redesigned C7 Corvette has pretty radical looks that show a little too much Japanese-style angularity, if you ask me.
+The redesigned C7 and upcoming C7 Z06 Corvette have pretty radical looks that show a little too much Japanese-style angularity, if you ask me.
 So the Viper’s not alone in borrowing from overseas.
 But I can’t wait to put the new 6.2-liter V8 through its paces.
 Dubbed “LT1,” the new V8 is bound to confuse car guys like me who remember the original LT1, a 5.7-liter V8 featured in the C4 Corvette of the 1990s, among others.
 (Hell, I even remember the hyphenated “LT-1” 350 V8 from the ‘70s.)
 But you know what, with an estimated 450 horsepower and about the same amount of torque, who cares?
 Plus, the 2014 Chevrolet Corvette has finally got an interior that cuts the mustard for a world-class sports car, or at least comes reasonably close.
 Any list of the best 2013 cars has got to include the new ‘Vette.

 2013 Porsche Cayman